-Professional Learning Session: Encouraging Play-Based Learning and Responsive Interactions at Home (coming fall 2019)
+Professional Learning Session: Encouraging Play-Based Learning and Responsive Interactions at Home (coming soon)

 Identifying and counting numbers are important preschool skills.
 In this game, your child will use cereal or other small items to practice counting and matching to written numbers

 This activity will help your child to develop an awareness of feelings and give her ways to express herself in an appropriate way.
 Handling strong emotions is an important school readiness and life skill.